CorentinAube/NanoViZer/README.md

  * Debugger is active!
  * Debugger PIN: 113-194-444
 ```
-Keep your Terminal application open for use NanoViZer.
+Keep your Terminal application open to use NanoViZer.
-After, open Google Chrome go to this website:
+After that, open Google Chrome and go to this website:
 ```bash
 https://nanovizer-aoz.piksail.com/
 ```